MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-connectivity.md

 Migration recommendation:

-- **Start small** - It is recommended to start with a small set of devices first. apply to onboarding blob using any of the supported deployment tools, then monitor for connectivity.
+- **Start small** - It is recommended to start with a small set of devices first, apply to onboarding blob using any of the supported deployment tools, then monitor for connectivity.

-- **Validate and monitor** - After onboarding the small set of devices, validating that devices have successfully onboarded and are communicating with the service.
+- **Validate and monitor** - After onboarding the small set of devices, validate that devices have successfully onboarded and are communicating with the service.

-- **Complete migration** - At this stage, you can gradually roll out the migration to a larger set of devices and remove the remove the old URLs from your network device.
+- **Complete migration** - At this stage, you can gradually roll out the migration to a larger set of devices and remove the old URLs from your network device to complete the migration.

 |Endpoint|Supported deployment tool|
 |---|---|